 Eligibility details.
 To open a CU Thrive account, you must first open an HFCU checking account.
 HFCU offers a free checking account with no direct deposit and no minimum balance requirement.
 To open a checking account, just must be a member.
 Like most credit unions, membership is open by family, employer, or by membership in a partner organization (which makes it open to nearly everyone).
 You must also keep $25 in a share account as long as you are a member.

-(Update: Right now if you are referred by an existing member, you can also join without any other affiliation and you can currently get an additional $30 bonus after being an active member for 90 days, and the referring member gets $30 as well.
+However, if you are referred by an existing member, you can also join without any other affiliation and you can currently get an additional $30 bonus after being an active member for 90 days, and the referring member gets $30 as well.
 If you’d like, here is my referral link.

-The $30 should help offset any membership fees you might pay to be eligible to join.)
+Account opening process.
 I started the online application and said I would join the Nashua River Watershed Association for a one-time $35 fee (I didn’t know about the refer-a-friend option at the time).
 I had to provide the usual personal information and then answer questions based on my credit report to verify my identity.
-I don’t know if they actually did a “hard” pull on my credit report (I hope not).
+Based on my free credit monitoring, they did not perform a hard pull on my credit report.
 You can fund with an online bank transfer but they also gave me the option to fund with credit card up to $2,000.
-They didn’t mention if this would be considered a cash advance or not.
-(Update: So far it is showing as a purchase on my American Express card.)
+They didn’t mention if this would be considered a cash advance or not, but it showed up as a purchase on my American Express card.
 Finally, you must print out, sign, and mail in a signature card.
 You can also open an account in-person.
 All of their physical branches appear to be located in Massachusetts.

 When it comes to paying a one-time fee to join a credit union, I like to see that the credit union has a history of offering member-friendly products.
-In addition to the free checking, HFCU also has a competitive Home Equity Line of Credit (HELoC) with no application fee, no annual fee, and no closing costs if you keep it open for 24 months.
+In addition to the CU Thrive and free checking options, HFCU also has a competitive Home Equity Line of Credit (HELoC) with no application fee, no annual fee, and no closing costs if you keep it open for 24 months.
 I’m thinking of opening one just to have around, does anyone have experience with this HELoC?